Tesla temporarily halts production at Model 3 line in California: Bloomberg News

 Tesla said last month that it might face a temporary impact from a global semiconductor shortage.

-Several automakers, including General Motors Co, Volkswagen AG, and Ford Motor Co, are hit by the shortage of chips, forcing them to scale down production.
+Tesla, which also has production facilities in China, said last month it may be able to grow its annual sale volume by more than 50% this year.

+Tesla last week reduced the price of its cheaper variants of the Model 3 and the Model Y, the latest in a series of price cuts at a time when legacy automakers are trying to fight back with new models.

-Reporting by Munsif Vengattil in Bengaluru; Editing by Shinjini Ganguli and Anil D’silva
+Reporting by Munsif Vengattil in Bengaluru and Hyunjoo Jin in San Francisco; Editing by Anil D’silva and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.